moq-wg/moq-transport/draft-ietf-moq-transport.md

 Current Group (0x1): Start at the first Object from the largest received group.

-Next Group (0x2): Start at the first Object from from the next group.
+Next Group (0x2): Start at the first Object from the next group.

 The format of SUBSCRIBE is as follows: